Definition of Research Data Management (RDM)

 Advantages and drawbacks of RDM

 As noted above, there are many benefits to incorporating robust RDM practices from the outset of a research project.
 For researchers, good RDM enhances visibility, reputation (by ensuring the quality of research), and data ownership (i.e. “the possession of and responsibility for information” NCATS Toolkit) (Bres et al., 2022; Jacob et al., 2022) and helps them to meet formal requirements from third parties (e.g. research funders, institutions, and publishers).
 For the project, good RDM brings clarity and findability, supports coordination, data security, and good storage practices, helps to keep track of the project and deal with legal aspects, and increases eligibility for funding (Assmann et al., 2022; Bres et al., 2022; Bres et al., 2023).
 For the research group, good RDM enables knowledge management, transfer, and preservation, while improving teamwork and saving time, money, and resources (Assmann et al., 2022; Bobrov et al., 2021; Bres et al., 2022).
-For third parties, good RDM practices increase transparency, make data FAIR (i.e. findable, accessible, interoperable, and reusable (no need for unnecessary duplication)), and increase collaboration (Assmann et al., 2022; Bobrov et al., 2021; Bres et al., 2022; Jacob et al., 2022; Voigt et al., 2022).
+For third parties, good RDM practices increase transparency, make data FAIR (i.e. findable, accessible, interoperable, and reusable (no need for unnecessary duplication)), and increase collaboration (Assmann et al., 2022; Bobrov et al., 2021; Bres et al., 2022; Jacob et al., 2022; Voigt et al., 2022; Assmann et al., 2022).
 Last but not least, good RDM practices help to address societal challenges by ensuring reproducibility, availability and verifiability, preventing data loss and preserving the scientific record, ensuring good research practice (GRP) and supporting open science (i.e. open transfer of research knowledge, open access to research data) (Assmann et al., 2022; Bobrov et al., 2021; Engelhardt et al., 2022; Jacob et al., 2022; Lindstädt et al., 2019; Voigt et al., 2022; Bres et al., 2023).

 There are also consequences of poor RDM practices, such as the retraction of papers.
 For example, Amorós and Puit 2015 had their paper retracted due to inconsistent and non-reproducible values and loss of raw data.